dhammon/AttacksAndCountermeasures/textbook/13-CloudSecurity.md

 >[!exercise] Exercise 13.2 - Scout Suite CSPM
 >In this task, you will create an IAM user with limited permissions and scan your AWS account to detect security misconfigurations.
 You will then identify and remediate security issues raised by the scanning tool.
 >
-> >[!warning] Warning - AWS Costs
-> > This activity requires you provide AWS with a credit card for any charges.
-If you follow the lab instructions carefully, you will have little to no charges.
-However, charges can occur if you set up additional services or leave services running.
-You are responsible for any financial costs associated with the lab.
->
 > #### Step 1 - Create IAM User
 > Log in to your AWS account using your administrator IAM user (not root).
 Navigate to the IAM service and the Users page.
 >